usharesoft/appcenter-docs/admin/en/source/pages/config/add-compute-node.rst

 Adding a Compute Node
 ---------------------

-You can add a new OAR compute node which was instantiated from UForge but which was not configured as part of the initial deployment as follows.
+You can add a new OAR compute node which was instantiated from UForge but not configured as part of the initial deployment.

 	1. Make a snapshot of the UForge Server (to be able to come back to the state without the additional OAR compute node).

 	2. Initial setup: ``oar-server`` and ``oarnode1`` to ``oarnodeN`` already configured.
-Name oarnodeX and IP-oarnodeX respectively the name and IP address of the new node to be added to the UForge "cluster".
+Name ``oarnodeX`` and ``IP-oarnodeX`` respectively the name and IP address of the new node to be added to the UForge cluster.

 	.. note:: The following commands are run on the first existing oarnode, for example oarnode1 until stated otherwise.

-	3. Copy over ``/etc/hosts`` from oarnode1 to oarnodeX with mods
+	3. Copy over ``/etc/hosts`` from oarnode1 to oarnodeX with modification.

-	4. Get first local network interface (eth0)
+	4. Get first local network interface (eth0).

 	.. code-block:: shell

 		ITF=`cat /proc/net/dev | grep : | cut -d ':' -f 1|grep -v lo | tr -d ' '| head -1`

-	5. Get IP address associated with this interface
+	5. Get IP address associated with this interface.

 	.. code-block:: shell